Kiimby/Kiimby/README.md

 Hi, I'm Kimberly but you can call me Kimby

-I am a 3D Artist and Game Designer base in Guatemala
+I am a 3D Artist and Game Designer based in Guatemala

 Unity User and ocasional Gamer | Learning C#